Today is not a blog day. It is a newsletter day. So, this is a "bletter" or a "blotter."

 Many, if not most, of the existing discipleship programs are designed to be completed in a relatively short time.
 Making disciples takes a life-time.
 Again, it is about all of life.

 Over more than four decades I have become increasingly disenchanted with most of the discipleship programs available.
 I explain this disenchantment in "How to make disciples: a better way."
-A version of that post is scheduled to appear in the March 2018 edition of Love is Moving, a publication of the Evangelical Fellowship of Canada.
+A version of that post is scheduled to appear as "The Missing Gems of Discipleship" in the March/April 2018 edition of Love is Moving: Canada's Christian Youth Magazine, a publication of the Evangelical Fellowship of Canada.

 This project is The Matthew Paradigm.
 The aim is to reclaim Matthew's Gospel for making disciples of Jesus Christ for all of life.